mai-repo/Newscraper/README.md

 #### News Data Schema
 ![News](https://github.com/user-attachments/assets/0e849a88-29b9-451c-8687-b562def9ccbc)

-The news data is stored in an SQLite database with the following schema:
+The news data is stored in an PostgreSQL database with the following schema:

 ```sql
 CREATE TABLE IF NOT EXISTS news (